IBIZA - SANT JOSEP - CALA d'HORT - ES VEDRÀ - ES BOLDADO - POST 2

 Adega Sameiras Blanco 2022 - Ribeiro

-And a non-alcoholic sangria for our friend who was driving.
+A non-alcoholic sangria was made for our friend who was driving that day.

-To go with our desserts, we had the famous Café Caleta (prepared according to the classic recipe: ground coffee is added to a saucepan with a litre of boiling water and left to infuse for about 8 minutes).
-Brandy, rum, and sugar are then placed in another saucepan, along with orange and lemon peel, a stick of cinnamon, and a few coffee beans.
+To accompany our desserts, we enjoyed the famous Café Caleta, which is made according to a classic recipe.
+First, ground coffee is added to a saucepan with one litre of boiling water and left to infuse for about eight minutes.
+Meanwhile, in another saucepan, we combine brandy, rum, and sugar, along with orange and lemon peels, a stick of cinnamon, and a few coffee beans.

-The mixture is left to boil for 3 minutes, until the sugar dissolves.
-It is then filtered into a jug and poured into a clay or metal dish, where it is set alight.
-The water and coffee infusion are added when the flame has died down.
-The citrus peel, cinnamon, and whole coffee beans from the second boiling are removed.
+The mixture should be boiled for 3 minutes until the sugar dissolves completely.
+After boiling, it is filtered into a jug and then poured into a clay or metal dish, where it is ignited.
+The water and coffee infusion are added once the flame has extinguished.
+Finally, the citrus peel, cinnamon, and whole coffee beans from the second boiling are removed and it is served.

-The drink's origins are attributed to the island's fishermen, who made it to help them endure the dampness and cold while out at sea.
-The service was good, and the suggestion to eat outside was excellent.
+The drink originated from the island’s fishermen, who created it to help them withstand the dampness and cold while out at sea.

 You can view previous visits when the sun was out HERE.